carpentries/instructor-training/_extras/guide.md

 As written, this can run long.
 Suggestions:

-* CK: In general, I approach this section as "which 3 out of the N exercises do I want to make SURE I do?" and then if there's time (or interest! depends on the group) I'll add or adapt.
+* CK: In general, I approach this section as "which 3 out of the N exercises do I want to make SURE I do?" and then if there is time (or interest! depends on the group) I will add or adapt.

 ### Mindset
 ### Teaching is a Skill